Crypt212/obsidian-vault/Goals/My Goals.md

-# Dive into the backend world
+- Learn a [[PHP]] language because it's the curriculum of the current training you are having, take the chance to learn it!

-- Learn a frame work
+- Learn